Tips for deciding if this is the right time to welcome a new pet into your home:

 - Have you researched the breed of pet you are interested in?

 - How will you deal with housebreaking, training, behavioral problems and daily care of a pet?

 - What kind of pet is best for you and your family?

 - Will your working hours allow enough time to provide the care, attention and exercise a pet needs every day?

-- If you have children, are they prepared to be respectful to an animal that lives in your home and prepared to share the responsibilities involved in pet ownership?
+- If you have children, are they prepared to be respectful to an animal that lives in your home and share the responsibilities involved in pet ownership?

 - Do you have the means to provide food, toys, annual vet exams, vaccinations, monthly heartworm preventative, flea control, unexpected medical costs, grooming, training, and when you travel are you able to provide boarding for the pet?